 5.63 Any potential overspend against the budget must in the first instance be discussed with the Business Manager.
 The accounting system may be set up to not allow payments to be made against an overspent budget without the approval of the Business Manager.

 5.64 The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated and action taken where appropriate.
-If a budget overspend is forecast, budget virements must be reported to the Finance & Premises Committee in accordance with Section 2.3.
+If a budget overspend is forecast, budget virements must be reported to the Resources Committee in accordance with Section 2.3.

 5.65 The academy’s cash flow or reconciled bank statement/s should be updated monthly and more often when there are significant overspends.

 5.66 If financial monitoring reports are given in a non-system format, i.e. spreadsheets or user defined reports, then they will be reconciled with a system generated report.
-A nominated governor must be appointed to perform this reconciliation and minutes must record its satisfactory completion.
-This gives governors clear assurance that the information being reported is a true reflection of that held on the accounting system.
+This will be agreed with and evidenced to, the Chair of the Resources Committee prior to presentation.

 5.7 Financial Returns